-Do Interior Decorators Need to Take Home Staging Courses? - QC Design School
+Do Interior Decorators Need to Take Home Staging Courses? - The Focal Point Skip to main content

 The design industry is filled with career opportunities and niche markets.
 If you are a part of this amazing community, you probably thought long and hard about which area of design you wanted to work.
 Many aspiring design professionals decide to pursue interior decorating.
 It’s one of the more broad and flexible career paths in the industry.